Abortion is harmless

 Does utilitarianism have absurd implications?

 Many point out that a moral system that only takes pain and pleasure into account is also too simplistic and has absurd implications.
-As I have said, comprehensively addressing all the most important objections to utilitarianism will be the topic of my next article, but let’s briefly consider a few arguments brought against it in the context of abortion.
+As I said, I have already addressed the most important objections to utilitarianism in another article, but let’s briefly consider a few arguments brought against it in the context of abortion.

 You may amend your initial objection and say that utilitarianism implies that it is acceptable to kill people in their sleep, as long as they’re unsuspecting hermits who live alone and have no friends and family.
 But still, if killing people in their sleep was something accepted as a norm, even with the condition that they are unsuspecting hermits with no connections, society would be very different and certainly much more dystopian.
 People would be afraid of isolating themselves and even those who are not isolated would be afraid of living in a society where cold-blooded murderers walk freely on the streets.
 Such a needlessly permissive system would also open the door to regular, non-isolated people being mistargeted and killed by mistake, and all of this for what?
 What benefit would it bring?
 Whose suffering would we be preventing?